jeanbaptisteb/ACT/README.md

 ## Requirements
 Numpy, scipy, and statsmodels are required to use the code, though the versions of these packages mentioned in the requirements.txt file are not set in stone.
-I have not tested the code against various versions of these packages -yet I guess it is quite likely to work with more recent versions, and probably with some older versions as well.
+The code hasn't been tested against various versions of these packages -yet it is quite likely to work with more recent versions, and probably with some older versions as well.

 ## Limitations
 For the moment, the Python code available here only implements García-Pérez et al.'s method for testing independence, not the other tests they mention (homogeneity...).